-Thank you for being part of the Red Tractor Beef and Lamb assurance scheme.
+Thank you for being part of the Red Tractor Dairy Goats assurance scheme.

-These comprehensive standards underpin our industry's strength and credibility, securing its future as a world-leader in animal health and welfare and responsible medicines use.
+These comprehensive standards underpin our industry's strength and credibility, securing its future as a world-leader in animal health and welfare, while enhancing consumer trust in goat milk's traceability and safety.

-They have been written, reviewed and approved by our Technical Advisory Committee, which is made up of farmer representatives, leading industry experts and supply chain stakeholders, and our Sector Board.
-Some standards have been introduced or revised to help our members adapt to changes in legislation or meet evolving supply chain demands.
+They have been written, reviewed and approved by our dairy goats working group, which is made up of farmer representatives, leading industry experts and supply chain stakeholders.

+It is worth remembering that some standards have been introduced or revised to help our members adapt to changes in legislation or meet evolving supply chain demands.